acltc/url-shortener-app/README.md

 #### Devise routes

-I like having two different homepages, one for users who are signed in, and another for those who are not.
-You may not need this for your app, but we will for ours.
+In some apps you may find that you need two different homepages, one for users who are signed in, and another for those who are not.
+This app is one such case.
 We will have non-signed-in users have the Sign Up page as their homepage, and we'll have signed-in users have a home page where they can see all their links.
-The following code *goes below* where it says `devise_for :users`.
+The following code *goes below* the `devise_for :users` line in your routes.rb.

 ```
 devise_scope :user do